IMU/CDC has established the Graduate Research Assistantships in Developing Countries (GRAID) Program.

 Funding for the graduate research assistantships will be provided by voluntary donations from mathematicians or mathematical institutions worldwide.

-The call for applications is closed.
-Next call will be announced in due time.
 We recommend you to subscribe to IMU newsletter by one of the following two ways:

 1. Click on http://www.mathunion.org/organization/IMU-Net with a Web browser and go to the "Subscribe" button (at the bottom) to subscribe to IMU-Net online.